Changing Lives Through Music

 Music For Everyone

 Youth and Music Education

-The National Repertory Orchestra firmly believes that music is for everyone and takes great pride in its ability to provide the community with free musical events.
-Early exposure to classical music engages children’s emotional, mental, and cognitive development.
-Thus, our Community Engagement events improve the quality of life for Summit County children and their parents.
+The National Repertory Orchestra firmly believes music is for everyone and takes great pride in its ability to provide the community with free musical events.
+The benefits of children experiencing classical music reflect in all parts of life–mentally, emotionally, socially, and more–and the NRO is proud to benefit our community in this way.

 Through innovative ensembles and full orchestral performances, that are both educational and inspiring, musicians introduce children of all ages to orchestral music through a variety of age-appropriate activities.
-These activities include movement to music, sound-scapes, rhythmic recognition, composition and “petting zoos” – a popular, hands-on format that allows children to hold and play real musical instruments.
+These activities include movement to music, soundscapes, rhythmic recognition, composition and “petting zoos” – a popular, hands-on format that allows children to hold and play real musical instruments.
 Each of these experiences serves to introduce and/or reinforce children’s interest in music, strengthening participation in school music programs.
-Venues for these activities include: Breckenridge Riverwalk Center, Blue River Plaza, Prospector Park, Carter Park, Summit County public libraries and schools.
+Venues include Breckenridge Riverwalk Center, Blue River Plaza, Prospector Park, Carter Park, Summit County public libraries and schools.

 Mary Javian, Chair of Career Studies at the Curtis Institute of Music in Philadelphia, PA, provides NRO musicians with extensive Education and Community Engagement training each year.
 Mary works with NRO musicians to help them develop an appropriate teaching method that corresponds to actual curricula and enhances their musical education experiences.

 Music Director and Conductor Carl Topilow, currently in his forty-first year with the National Repertory Orchestra, has led the orchestra to the forefront of summer music festivals.
 He has assisted in the training of talented young musicians and conductors for positions in orchestras in the United States and abroad.
 His manner of presenting the music through musical illustrations and guides has enhanced the concert experience for the NRO’s appreciative audiences.